 There are many strains of the Malaria parasite which affect different regions.
 It is recommended to research which areas are affected and what treatments can be used.
 You can view this on the NHS fit for travel guide here

 The most common strain is Plasmodium Falciparum which is the most serious and life threatening strain.
-The other strains are Plasmodium Vivax, Ovale, Malariae and Knowlesi which is which is mainly present in the Asia-Pacific region.
+The other strains are Plasmodium Vivax, Ovale, Malariae and Knowlesi which is mainly present in the Asia-Pacific region.

 Some treatments containing Avloclor (Chloroquine) should not be used in areas where there is chloroquine resistance, in these instances Doxycycline, Malarone or Maloff Protect is given.

 There are many factors which contribute to the prevention of Malaria.
-Treatment alone is not a sure fire way of gaining protection as it provides approximately a 90% effectiveness.
-Therefore it is important to take both prophylactic treatment and to protect against Bites.
+Treatment alone is not a sure-fire way of gaining protection as it provides approximately a 90% effectiveness.
+Therefore, it is important to take both prophylactic treatment and to protect against Bites.